 Thymus Extract – Animal studies demonstrate that thymus tissue extract can re-create immunity even after doses of radiation powerful enough to kill the all- important lymphoid tissue.
 The idea of thymus glandular feeding in cases of mild to extreme radiation exposure has been applied in numerous cases.

-Charcoal – Has the ability to absorb and neutralize radioactive substances and some toxic materials.
+Activated Charcoal – Has the ability to absorb and neutralize radioactive substances and some toxic materials.
 Researchers report that 10 grams or 1 tablespoon of charcoal can absorb about 3 to 7 grams of materials.
 German researchers found that charcoal air filters removed more than 70 percent of radioactive iodine from the air.
+A Japanese research team created a water treatment apparatus using activated charcoal that was able to neutralize 90% of the radioactive iodine and cesium in water.
 Taking finely powdered charcoal has been found to be one-and-a-half times as effective as the tablets.

 Organic Germanium 132 – Should be used in gram amounts for effectiveness.
 According to one study, “Radioactive rays release electrons that destroy cells and blood corpuscles….Germanium floating near the blood corpuscles skillfully catches those released electrons and lets them move around its nucleus.”
 In other studies mutagenesis of cells exposed to cesium-137 and gamma rays, was “remarkably reduced” without affecting cellular growth or survival.
 It seemed to improve the fidelity of DNA replication.
 Ge-132 protects cysteine, an amino acid with known protective value.
 Dose: 25 mg. to 100 mg. per day is often used in Japan.
 It can be derived from onions, pearled barley, and watercress.